jepusto/metaselection/README.md

   steps = .025,
   CI_type = "percentile",
   bootstrap = "multinomial",
-  R = 19 # Set to a much bigger number of bootstraps for real applications )
+  R = 19 # Set to a much higher number of bootstrap replications, such as 1999, to obtain confidence intervals with more accurate coverage rates
+)

 summary(mod_3PSM_boot)